 How Long Is the Process for Getting a Guaranteed USDA Loan?

-Sign off on the mortgage: After you sign off on the mortgage, your lender makes one final review before tying it to property.
+- Sign off on the mortgage: After you sign off on the mortgage, your lender makes one final review before formally associating t with the property.
 A third-party appraisal body generally inspects the home you’re considering to make sure it follows USDA guidelines and that your mortgage lines up with the property’s value against current market rates.

 Do I Qualify for a USDA Direct Loan?